 With a supported card reader on your iPad or iPhone, you can accept credit card payment with any Shopify monthly plan.
 But you must be on a Shopify plan that is higher than the Basic plan to add a receipt printer, cash register, and so on.

 If you were selling on another platform, you can find out which of your hardware would work well on Shopify.
-Shopify allows US residents to rent POS hardware from Shopify.
+Shopify allows US residents to rent POS hardware.

 Step #8: Manage Sales Tax with Shopify